NSS-Data-Instructional-Stuff/data_science/Python/projects/Web_Scraping/README.md

 ### Part 1:
 Nate Silver discusses the difficulty of predicting earthquakes in **The Signal and the Noise**.
 Nevertheless, we will try to identify some patterns by analyzing the deadly earthquakes that have occurred since 1900.

-To start, read the table of earthquakes from https://en.wikipedia.org/wiki/List_of_deadly_earthquakes_since_1900 using the `requests` and `beautifulsoup` library and load it to a pandas dataframe.
+To start, read the table of earthquakes from https://en.wikipedia.org/wiki/List_of_deadly_earthquakes_since_1900 using the `requests` and/or `beautifulsoup` library and load it to a pandas dataframe.
 You will need to do some data cleaning before you can proceed.

 Data cleaning tasks include: